 - RISD staff will spot-screen many students daily and take their temperature as they enter the building though not every student will be screened by an RISD staff member every day.
 Parents and caregivers are encouraged to take their student’s temperature often and keep the student home if their temperature is higher than 100, which indicates a fever is present.

 - If a student’s fever is identified by RISD during the school day, that student will be moved to an isolation area then sent home within one hour.
+Parents of students who develop COVID symptoms during the school day, or staff, may request that the campus nurse administer a rapid test before departing school/work.
 To expedite this process, the front office staff may call parents for pickup; and staff will also provide a list of students sent home to the nurse.
 The school nurse will follow up with parents via phone to discuss symptoms and quarantine status.

 - Teachers will perform a visual screen of their students each morning.
 Any student with severe coughing or respiratory issues will be sent to the clinic for further evaluation.